 2021 Digital Business Study by Foundry states that “91% of organizations surveyed have adopted or have plans to adopt a digital-first business strategy.”
 The researchers estimate that companies will spend $16.5 million over next 12 months on “digital initiatives” including AI/ML, Data Analytics and Cloud.

-As more business operations are becoming digitized or automated, it’s important to understand how each of the systems used throughout the organization affect one another.
+As more business operations are becoming digitized or automated, it’s important to understand how each of the systems used throughout the organization affects one another.
 Many companies introduce new systems or technologies with the intent of benefitting the workflow and driving greater efficiency, but if they’re not properly integrated into the existing infrastructure this adversely impact the total experience, efficiency, and productivity across the business functions.

 The solution to this challenge is Experience Engineering: the action of driving toward the goal of a holistic, integrated digital user experience.
 The intent is to increase productivity, employee engagement, efficiency, and a satisfied customer experience.
 But how does experience engineering work towards this goal?

 The underlying goal for businesses is to increase revenue and profit by creating the most efficient and optimized operating model possible.
 For modern companies, much of this is accomplished through the enhancement and refinement of digital processes.
 This might involve introducing new software or technology or adjusting how current systems work in relation to one another.

 The aim of experience engineering is to truly integrate and streamline the systems within an organization as fully as possible and make them interoperable for seamless experience.
 The outcome of this process is essentially two-fold:

 - Employees will work faster and more effectively, with less stress and greater job satisfaction.

 - Customers will benefit from a user-friendly, streamlined digital experience, increasing their satisfaction, and in turn, their likelihood to return to or recommend your business.